lombardero/nyu-devops-concepts/3-git/2-git-workflow.md

 This document summarizes the 'typical' workflow of commands used while working with `Git`.
 This document assumes the use of GitHub.

-Atlassian has a [very good tutorial on the Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) (the one we use in class).

 Note: all the commands listed on this document will work on a terminal after downloading `Git`.

 ## Step 1: Initialize the project (`git init` or `git clone`)